Liuziyu77/RAR/README.md

 <br>

 ## 📢 News
 - 🚀 [03/25/2024] We publish our finetune data, and the code to generate the finetune data.
-Our example json data is built on FGVC-Aircraft, you can explore more possibility with more datasets!!!
+Our example json data is built on FGVC-Aircraft, you can explore more possibility with more datasets !!!
 - 🚀 [03/20/2024] We upload part of our code in github, including Fine-Grained Visual Recognition and Few-Shot Image Recognition.
-More updata is coming soon!!!
+More updata is coming soon !!!
 - 🚀 [03/20/2024] Our work is submitted to arXiv.

 ## 💡 Highlights